-The Health and Energy U-234 and U-238 results are in good agreement for the sediment data, and in fair agreement for the soil data, as shown for U-234 in Figure 3.4.6 (the U-238 data are similar).
-Four of the five soil results indicate a systematic difference in which Energy reports concentrations approximately one-half those of Health.
-This same bias is not seen in the U-235 data.
+As another example of good agreement, the Health and Energy U-234 results are shown in Figure 3.4.5.
+The data for U-238 are similar.
+Historically, the Health and Energy isotopic uranium results are often in fair agreement, with the data indicating a systematic difference in which Energy reports concentrations approximately one-half those of Health.
+This same bias is not seen in this reporting period.

 Radionuclides consistently identified by Health in soil and sediment samples include Cs-137, Pu-239/240, U-234, U-235, and U-238.
-Other radionuclides identified in some soil or sediment samples include C-14, Eu-152 and Sr-90.
+Other radionuclides identified in some soil or sediment samples include C-14, Eu-152, Pu-238, and Sr-90.
 The range of detected results reported in Table 3.4.1 is consistent with expected results.